-Firstly, as a concrete contribution to the eEIF, a Quality Management System (QMS) for Interoperability Testing based on the results of the HITCH and Antilope projects, will be refined and extended to address the semantic and technical layers (Figure 4).
-Introducing the QMS to the eEIF will open the way for developing certification and quality labelling for eHealth systems.
+Firstly, as a concrete contribution to the eEIF, a Quality Management System (QMS) for Interoperability Testing based on the results of the HITCH and Antilope projects, were refined and extended to address the semantic and technical layers (Figure 4).
+Introducing the QMS to the eEIF opened the way for developing certification and quality labelling for eHealth systems.

-Secondly, building on the knowledge gained in the awareness campaign of Antilope, meetings with eHealth stakeholders will be directed toward reducing ambiguities and contributing to the alignment and consolidation of various content profiles, to accommodate the specific semantic interoperability needs of large scale eHealth implementations.
-Starting from the EU PS guideline, we intend to facilitate consolidation, bridging the gap between developments in MS, the EU, and internationally, starting with the US in the context of the EU/US MoU Roadmap and the feasibility study of Trillium Bridge.
-To that end, a guideline on how to use different standards and the experience of participating large scale implementations from WP4, will bring evidence-based contributions to the eEIF and the Roadmap.
-Finally, based on stakeholder input, five (5) additional use cases based on existing standards and profiles will be proposed, offering an opportunity to discuss and elaborate on clinical content and its possible presence in multiple forms. eStandards will contribute to the harmonization of content profiles for priority use cases such as patient summaries for unplanned care, discharge summaries and encounter reports, resolving ambiguities and addressing the specific needs of MS.
+Secondly, building on the knowledge gained in the awareness campaign of Antilope, meetings with eHealth stakeholders were directed toward reducing ambiguities and contributing to the alignment and consolidation of various content profiles, to accommodate the specific semantic interoperability needs of large scale eHealth implementations.
+Starting from the EU PS guideline, we intended to facilitate consolidation, bridging the gap between developments in MS, the EU, and internationally, starting with the US in the context of the EU/US MoU Roadmap and the feasibility study of Trillium Bridge.
+To that end, a guideline on how to use different standards and the experience of participating large scale implementations from WP4, brought evidence-based contributions to the eEIF and the Roadmap.
+Finally, based on stakeholder input, five (5) additional use cases based on existing standards and profiles were proposed, offering an opportunity to discuss and elaborate on clinical content and its possible presence in multiple forms. eStandards contributes to the harmonization of content profiles for priority use cases such as patient summaries for unplanned care, discharge summaries and encounter reports, resolving ambiguities and addressing the specific needs of MS.

-The CEN13606/CDA alignment will be part of the discussion on the different ways to express content profiles.
-In that spirit and in the context of the roadmap we will investigate mappings ISO/EN13606 archetypes, IHE content profiles, HL7 CDA templates, and FHIR resources in concrete and constrained case that ideally links to other PHC34-CSAs (SNOMED-CT, Prescriptions, and Business Models).
+The CEN13606/CDA alignment was part of the discussion on the different ways to express content profiles.
+In that spirit and in the context of the roadmap we investigated mappings ISO/EN13606 archetypes, IHE content profiles, HL7 CDA templates, and FHIR resources in concrete and constrained case that ideally links to other PHC34-CSAs (SNOMED-CT, Prescriptions, and Business Models).
 A good candidate that would have natural extensions to the EU/US context, is likely to build on the work of the SALUS project related to Individual Case Safety Reports (ICSRs) .
-The finding of this study will feed into a guideline on how to deal with clinical content within integration profiles providing insights on the co-existence of standards.
-The resulting deliverable (D3.4) will be presented to the SDOs for endorsement.
+The finding of this study feeds into a guideline on how to deal with clinical content within integration profiles providing insights on the co-existence of standards.
+The resulting deliverable (D3.4) is presented to the SDOs for endorsement.

-The success metrics for Objective #3 are the refinement of a QMS for the eEIF to serve for the certification of eHealth systems, the resolution of ambiguities in the current eEIF use cases based on input from at least 5 MS (Portugal, Italy, The Netherlands, Romania and Greece), and 5 new use cases based on existing standards and profiles that will be proposed.
-The quality and extend of contributions to the EIF and the number of MS that will endorse and commit to implement the use cases will be the ultimate measure of success.
+The success metrics for Objective #3 are the refinement of a QMS for the eEIF to serve for the certification of eHealth systems, the resolution of ambiguities in the current eEIF use cases based on input from at least 5 MS (Portugal, Italy, The Netherlands, Romania and Greece), and 5 new use cases based on existing standards and profiles that were proposed.
+The quality and extend of contributions to the EIF and the number of MS that were endorsed and commited to implement the use cases are the ultimate measure of success.

 ISO/HL7 27953-1:2011 Health informatics -- Individual case safety reports (ICSRs) in pharmacovigilance -- Part 1: Framework for adverse event reporting and ISO/HL7 27953-2:2011 Health informatics -- Individual case safety reports (ICSRs) in pharmacovigilance -- Part 2: Human pharmaceutical reporting requirements for ICSR

-The evidence that will be used in our guidelines will come from several sources of intelligence gathering in 5 EU MS, namely Netherlands, Portugal, Romania, Greece and Italy (Lombardy)
+The evidence that is being used in our guidelines will come from several sources of intelligence gathering in 5 EU MS, namely Netherlands, Portugal, Romania, Greece and Italy (Lombardy)

 In The Netherlands, the 8 University Medical Centers (UMCs) cooperate with the National Institute for IT in Healthcare (Nictiz), on the definition of the content of a patient summary to be used primarily for referrals of patients.
 This project is part of a larger program that strives for better and uniform definitions of clinical information across the country, to be implemented and used not just for the referral, but also for deriving quality indicators, epidemiology, etc. The Dutch work will be closely analyzed and compared with the EU PS Guideline and the HL7 CCDA/CCD under Meaningful Use stage 2 in the US to investigate the level of convergence and the potential for alignment.